-- 19. The basic strategy for collecting spatial flight data was to map a sample of flight lines at all frequently used lochs that lie within the core of the site.
+20. The basic strategy for collecting spatial flight data was to map a sample of flight lines at all frequently used lochs that lie within the core of the site.
 Flights to and from many of the lochs situated in peripheral part of the VDSA (i.e. the outer 2 km) were also recorded.
 However, most of these lochs were considered to be of lower priority because it was expected that few flights would cross the proposed windfarm.
 Also, in those parts of the core site with a high density of breeding divers, some lochs were considered to be of lower priority for study if many flights had been logged for the nearby lochs.
-Gathering additional flight lines in these areas was unlikely to change the overall picture of flight activity across the site. - 20.
-A minimum of 15 incoming flights (from the sea) for each breeding pair was used as a basis for providing a reasonable sample of flight routes for a given breeding lochan.
+Gathering additional flight lines in these areas was unlikely to change the overall picture of flight activity across the site.

+21. A minimum of 15 incoming flights (from the sea) for each breeding pair was used as a basis for providing a reasonable sample of flight routes for a given breeding lochan (SNH, 2005).
 In practice, as flights of all types were logged during watches, normally at least as many outgoing flights and flights by visiting non-breeders were logged and mapped.
+Indeed, outgoing flights tended to provide considerably more information on flight routes because they could typically be followed for much longer than incoming flights.
 Although the aim was always to meet the desired minimum, the actual number of flight lines obtained for breeding lochs varied between sites.
-This was due to the deliberate policy of expending greater effort at core sites, variation in the number of incidental flights recorded, and to factors beyond the observers control such as hill fog and the death of chicks.
+This was due to the deliberate policy of expending greater effort at core sites (i.e. those most likely to be affected by the proposed windfarm), variation in the number of incidental flights recorded, and to factors beyond the observers control such as hill fog and the death of chicks.